I greet you this day,

 (9.)
 For Horizontal Stretch (HOST) and Horizontal Compression (HOCO):

-If the input (argument) x of a function y = f(x) is multiplied by a positive number k, then the graph of the new function y = f(kx) is obtained by multiplying each x-coordinate of y = f(x) by $\dfrac{1}{k}$
+the graph of the new function y = f(kx) is obtained by multiplying each x-coordinate of y = f(x) by $\dfrac{1}{k}$

 A horizontal compression (narrow) results if k > 1, and a horizontal stretch (widen) results if 0 < k < 1.